ajnirp/stochastic_sierpinski/README.md

 ## About
 A stochastic method to generate an approximation to the Sierpinski triangle.
+Made using [p5.js](https://p5js.org).

 ## Demo
 [Imgur link](https://i.imgur.com/1Svgp0G.mp4)